LeonLiur/QuadLife/README.md

 # AndroidDev
-This is the repository for android development session in June 2020, with the gorup codingisfun-ca
+This is the repository for the app <i>QuadLife<\i> in June 2020, with the gorup codingisfun-ca